TheOdinProject/curriculum/rails/controller_basics.md

 The reason you can use any key is because you will have to write a snippet of code in your view anyway to display the flash, but sticking to the conventional ones is good practice.
 The other sneaky trick with the flash is that it automatically erases itself once you've used it, so you don't have to worry about it displaying every time you visit a new page... one time use.
 Like [SnapChat](http://www.snapchat.com/).

 One last distinction, though, goes back to the difference between a redirect and a render.
-Rememeber, a redirect submits a completely new HTTP request, effectively leaving our application in the dust and starting over from the top.
+Remember, a redirect submits a completely new HTTP request, effectively leaving our application in the dust and starting over from the top.
 We lose all our data... except for the flash.
 The flash is specifically designed to travel with that HTTP request so you have access to it when you get redirected to the next page.

 Render doesn't go that far -- it just uses a view file that's part of your application's normal flow and you have access to all your instance variables in that file.
 Because the flash is special, you actually have to use `flash.now` instead of `flash` when you are just rendering a view instead of submitting a whole new request.
 That would look like `flash.now[:error] = "Rats!
 Fix your mistakes, please.`.